 This Chocolate Porter Coconut Cake is a rich, dense cake with a bit of sweetness from coconut and a whole lot of flavour from Longboat Chocolate Porter.

 There are many days that call for celebrations in a food blogger’s lifetime.
 I’m so pleased and honoured to announce that Dish ‘n’ the Kitchen has reached 200 followers just shy of my very first blogiversary.
-I’m just really excited to have so many people interested in something that is so important to me.
+It’s so exciting to have so many people interested in something that is so important to me.

 I couldn’t help but take the opportunity to bake a cake for this occasion so I chose a special cake from one of my personal favourite bloggers and cookbook author, David Lebovitz.
 Any cake I have made using his recipes has turned out splendidly and so when I have a special cake to bake my first look is always at David’s site.
 Of course, he didn’t disappoint and I found this amazing recipe for a Chocolate Stout Cake.

 I also wanted to experiment a bit today so when I hit the Co-op liquor store I didn’t get a bottle of Guinness but instead brought home a delicious sounding Longboat Chocolate Porter by Phillips Brewing Company.
 I had a rich, dense cake in mind marked with a bit of sweetness from coconut so this was a great opportunity for me to try baking with coconut oil.
-I replaced half of the butter in David’s recipe with an equal amount of coconut oil.
+To make the coconut flavour more pronounced, I replaced half of the butter in David’s recipe coconut oil.
 In addition, I added some shredded coconut for a bit more coconut flavour.
 I thought maybe I could get away with just a light dusting of cocoa powder…